The Curriculum – David Lewis School

 Whole School Curriculum Intent

-Three curriculum pathways cater for students needs through a differentiated, broad and balanced curriculum.
-Pathways are ambitious and progressive.
-The ‘Purple Pathway’ is an informal, sensory curriculum for students with PMLD, working on the engagement model (P1-4).
-The ‘Green Pathway’ is a semi-formal curriculum that is designed for students working within Pre Key Stage 1-4 (P5-8).
-The ‘Blue Pathway’ is a formal curriculum for students working within Pre Key Stage 5-6 (P8) to National Curriculum 4 and beyond.
+David Lewis School is a non-maintained special school for children and young people with a variety of complex learning and health needs.
+Owing to this, the school caters for a wide range of abilities and does this through 4 flexible curriculum pathways.
+Each pathway caters for students needs through an individualised, broad and balanced curriculum.
+The pathways are ambitious and progressive.
+The ‘purple pathway’ is a pre-formal, sensory curriculum for students with PMLD, working around P1-3.
+The orange pathway is an informal sensory curriculum for students working around P4-5.
+The ‘green pathway’ is a semi-formal curriculum that is designed for students working within Pre Key Stage 1-4 (P5-8) and beyond.
+The ‘blue pathway’ is a more formal curriculum for students working around Pre Key Stage 5-6 to National Curriculum 4 and beyond.
+There are currently no students working on this pathway.
 Students may move between the pathways as they progress through school, or have elements of more than one pathway within their individualised curriculum.

 Literacy and numeracy are embedded within every lesson as well as being taught as discreet lessons of their own on the blue pathway.
-Pre-Phonics and Phonics are delivered to every student working at that level on a daily basis through “Read, Write Inc. Fresh Start” Reading intervention is also delivered daily to those working at that level through the “Accelerated Reading framework” Each pathway also has an emphasis on independence, personal, social and physical development and vocational skills.
-The curriculum provides learning that is relevant to each individual to maximise engagement and support outstanding progress.
+Phonics is delivered to every student working at that level on a daily basis through Read, Write Inc Fresh Start.
+Reading is embedded throughout each pathway in every lesson as well as being taught discreetly where appropriate through read write inc fresh start.
+Each pathway also has an emphasis on independence, personal, social and physical development and vocational skills.
+David Lewis provides access to a variety of assistive technologies to support students learning across the curriculum.
+The curriculum we offer provides learning that is relevant to each individual to maximise engagement and support outstanding progress.
 The personalised curriculum allows teachers to differentiate and plan to cater for student’s individual needs, interests and aspirations.
 It promotes lifelong learning and prepares students for each phase of their education and the transition into adult life.

 Whole School Implementation

-Students are assessed before coming to school and on entry to the school via a multi-disciplinary approach.
-Education and therapy professionals assess the needs of each individual to ensure that the school are able to meet need.
-We do this by gathering information from previous settings, observations, baseline assessments and professional’s judgements.
-Teachers and Senior Leaders are then able to use this information to make decisions on which pathways will best suit their individual education, health and therapeutic needs.
-Planning is informed by a number of curriculum providers including Equals, White Rose Maths, PSHE association, National Centre for Computing Education and the DfE.
-The long term plan (yearly), medium term plan (termly) and short term plan (weekly) are used to ensure the delivery of a robust and varied curriculum.
-The weekly plan is personalised to each individual student and is adaptable on a daily basis to suit student’s presentation and needs.
+Students are assessed before coming to school and on entry to the school through observations, baseline assessments and professional judgements.
+Teachers and Senior Leaders are then able to make decisions on which pathways will best suit their individual education, health and therapeutic needs.
+Planning is informed by a number of curriculum providers including EQUALS, White Rose Maths, PSHE association, and the DfE.
+3 phases of planning are used to ensure the delivery of a robust and varied curriculum.
+There are the long term plan (yearly), medium term plan (termly) and short term plan (weekly).
+The weekly plan is personalised to each individual student and is adaptable on a daily basis to suit students mood and needs.
 Students each have targets that are linked to their EHC plan, which they work towards throughout the school day.
-Targets are monitored and evidence is recorded online through the schools “Evidence for Learning” platform to plan, monitor and assess progress over time.
-Targets are reviewed holistically with input from the teacher, senior leadership, and therapists.
+Targets are monitored and evidence is recorded online through Evidence for Learning to ensure appropriate progress is being made.
+Targets are regularly reviewed with input from the teacher, senior leadership, and therapists.

 Whole School Impact